 The Endurant™ II/Endurant™ IIs bifurcated stent grafts are indicated for the endovascular treatment of infrarenal abdominal aortic or aortoiliac aneurysms.
 They may be utilized in conjunction with the Heli-FX™ EndoAnchor™ system when augmented radial fixation and/or sealing is required; in particular, in the treatment of abdominal aortic aneurysms with short (≥ 4 mm and < 10 mm) infrarenal necks (see Neck length definition below).
 The Endurant II stent graft system aorto-uni-iliac (AUI) stent graft is indicated for the endovascular treatment of infrarenal abdominal aortic or aortoiliac aneurysms in patients whose anatomy does not allow the use of a bifurcated stent graft.
 The Endurant II/IIs stent graft system is indicated for use in patients with the following characteristics:

 Note: Neck length is defined as the length over which the aortic diameter remains within 10% of the infrarenal diameter.

-MRI Safety and Compatibility: Non-clinical testing has demonstrated that the Endurant II/Endurant IIs Stent Graft is MR Conditional.
-It can be scanned safely in both 1.5T & 3.0T MR systems under certain conditions as described in the product Instructions for Use.
-For additional information regarding MRI please refer to the product Instructions for Use.
+MRI Safety and Compatibility: Nonclinical testing has demonstrated that the Endurant II/Endurant IIs stent graft is MR Conditional.
+It can be scanned safely in both 1.5T and 3.0T MR systems under certain conditions as described in the product Instructions for Use.
+For additional MRI safety information, please refer to the product Instructions for Use.

 CAUTION: Federal (USA) law restricts this device to sale by or on the order of a physician.